AtlantaJustice Includes Food Security

 Attorney Rod Dixon describes a case of an Uber driver shooting.
 An Uber Eats delivery driver shot and killed a man outside of his own home.
 The rideshare company tried to avoid our client’s case going to court.
 Increased Rideshare Shootings Earlier in the year, another Uber driver shot multiple passengers in his vehicle, killing… read moreJuneteenth, Justice, and a Counterfeit Bill Case

-After 200 years Juneteenth has become as celebrated as July 4th in the African American community.
-We’ll give a brief history of the observance, discuss what the day means to law and Atlanta.
-While Juneteenth is a celebration, its recent popularity is partially due to a turbulent year of police brutality in America in 2020…. read moreSafety Tips for Atlanta Pedestrians of All Ages
+After 200 years, Juneteenth has become as celebrated as July 4th in the African American community.
+Attorney Rod Dixon gives a brief history of the observance and discusses what this day means to the law and Atlanta.
+He also describes a case where our client was arrested for allegedly trying to spend a counterfeit $100… read moreSafety Tips for Atlanta Pedestrians of All Ages

 Across the nation, an estimated 6,000 pedestrians are killed every year.
 In March 2018, the Governors Highway Safety Association listed Georgia as 16th in the nation for pedestrian deaths.
 Between January and June 2017, there were 92 pedestrian deaths in Georgia.
 A few of these deaths have become “high profile” in the Metro Atlanta area,… read moreStrip Club Shooting In Atlanta…Again

 People know Atlanta as a strip club mecca and have for a long, long time.
 Anyone who lives in Atlanta, and a whole lot of people who visit, knows what the city thinks about its high-heeled rump shakers.
 Sadly, though, strip club shooting is a frequent enough occurrence that we are not surprised when we… read moreWhat Is the Deadline for Filing a Lawsuit in Atlanta, Georgia?